Health Insurance in Singapore

 Neither Singapore nationals or expats in the country have access to free healthcare, even via the public sector.
 All patients must co-pay for their medical expenses and, in return, they receive basic and affordable healthcare.

 Only citizens of Singapore and expats who are permanent residents are entitled to access to this universal coverage scheme.
 Most expats will either be issued with comprehensive private medical insurance by their employer or will have to cover the cost themselves.
+Speak to your employer about working abroad insurance and see if it is something they offer.

 It isn’t compulsory for expats to invest in healthcare insurance in Singapore, however, it is highly advised that all expats do take out international health insurance as it will provide comprehensive cover in the case of prolonged illness, complicated illness, or more complicated injuries or medical needs.

 Expats that have permanent residency status in Singapore can take advantage of the compulsory state insurance scheme.
 It is funded by monthly contributions from both employees and their employers.
 Large and medium-sized companies in Singapore often include this state level of coverage in their employment packages.
-However, most expats often invest in supplementary health insurance to cover all eventualities whilst abroad.
+However, most expats often invest in supplementary expat insurance to cover all eventualities whilst abroad.

 Money in Singapore